siddontang/mixer/README.md

 ### proxy

-Proxy is the bridge connecting clients and the read mysql servers.
+A proxy is the bridge connecting clients and the real MySQL servers.

-It acts as a mysql server too, clients can communicate with it using mysql procotol.
+It acts as a MySQL server too, clients can communicate with it using the MySQL procotol.

 ### node

-Mixer uses node to represent the real remote mysql server.
-A node can have three mysql servers:
+Mixer uses nodes to represent the real remote MySQL servers.
+A node can have three MySQL servers:

-+ master: main mysql server, all write operations, read operations (if ```rw_split``` and slave not set) will be executed here.
++ master: main MySQL server, all write operations, read operations (if ```rw_split``` and slave are not set) will be executed here.
 All transactions will be executed here too.
-+ master backup: if master was down, mixer can switch over to the backup mysql server.
++ master backup: if the master was down, the mixer can switch over to the backup MySQL server.
 + slave: if ```rw_split``` is set, any select operations will be executed here.

 You can only set master for a node to use.

 Notice:

-+ You can use ```admin upnode``` or ```admin downnode``` commands to up or down specified mysql server.
++ You can use ```admin upnode``` or ```admin downnode``` commands to bring a specified MySQL server up or down.
-+ If master was down,  you must use admin command to up it manually.
++ If the master was down, you must use an admin command to bring it up it manually.
-+ You must set the mysql replication for yourself, mixer does not care it.
++ You must set up MySQL replication for yourself, mixer does not do it.

 ### schema

-Schema likes mysql database, if a client executes ```use db``` command, ```db``` must be exists in schema.
+Schema likes MySQL database, if a client executes ```use db``` command, ```db``` must exist in the schema.

-A schema contains one or more nodes, if a client use the specified schema, any command will be only routed to the node which belongs to the schema to be executed.
+A schema contains one or more nodes.
+If a client use the specified schema, any command will be only routed to the node which belongs to the schema to be executed.

 ### rule

-You must set some roules for a schema to let mixer decide how to route the sql to different node to be executed.
+You must set some rules for a schema to let the mixer decide how to route SQL statements to different nodes to be executed.

 Mixer uses ```table + key``` to route.
-Duplicate rule for a table is not allowed.
+Duplicate rule for a table are not allowed.

-When a sql needs to be routed, mixer does below step:
+When SQL needs to be routed, mixer does the following steps:

-+ Parse sql and find the operated table.
++ Parse SQL and find the table operated on
-+ No rule for the table, mixer use default rule.
++ If there are no rule for the table, mixer use the default rule
-+ Rule exists, mixer try to route it with the specified key.
++ If a rule exists, mixer tries to route it with the specified key

-Rule has three types: default, hash and range.
+Rules have three types: default, hash and range.

 A schema must have a default rule with only one node assigned.